Board of Directors

 Lenya joined the Board because she is passionate about its mission to promote inclusivity and support marginalised communities.
 She aims to leverage their expertise in community development to contribute to meaningful change.

-Past Chair of Semiahmoo House Society
+Vice Chair of Semiahmoo House Society